 - Backup reserve: Keep at 5-10%.
 Summer storms are less common, so a smaller reserve maximises daily savings.

-Winter Settings
+Winter settings

 - Minimum state of charge: Consider raising to 15-20% to reduce deep cycling stress during months when the battery may not fully recharge.